crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

 ```

 !!! info
-    A full list of number methods is available in [the Number API docs](https://crystal-lang.org/api/latest/Number.html) (also check subtypes).
+    A full list of numerical methods is available in [the Number API docs](https://crystal-lang.org/api/latest/Number.html) (also check subtypes).

 ### Math Methods

-Some arithmetic methods are not defined on the number types directly, but in the `Math` namespace.
+Some arithmetic methods are not defined on the number types directly but in the `Math` namespace.

 ```{.crystal, .crystal-play}
 p!
 Math.cos(1),      # cosine